lifepillar/nanoc4-template/README.md

   [Disqus](http://disqus.com/), [MathJax](http://www.mathjax.org/) and user
   defined snippets to a page by editing a page's frontmatter;
 - deploy via Git to Github Pages or other hosts.

-Take a look at the [sample
-content](http://lifepillar.github.io/nanoc4-template/) that comes with this template.

 ## Requirements